 Implants or Fillers?

 Generally, both have long-standing records when it comes to safety.
 The major concern that many patients have is how permanent the results are.
 Injectable fillers are mostly temporary.
 As these are manufactured from natural substances, a great volume of the filler is absorbed by the body.
 Silicone implants are made solid in this type of augmentation and has no risk of leakage, which renders them more permanent than the other materials.

 Initially, the face will feel stretched and tight as the implants settle into its position.
-This is normal and the sensation will gradually disappear until a month passes.
-It is important to find a plastic surgeon that has a good track record in performing facial procedures to ensure that the results will be according to the patient’s aesthetic goals.
+This is normal; the sensation will gradually disappear over the course of a month.
+It is important to find a plastic surgeon that has a good track record in performing facial procedures to ensure that the results will be fitting with the patient’s aesthetic goals.